ajardin/ajardin/README.md

 ### Hi there! 👋

 My name is **Alexandre Jardin**.
-I work at Emakina in France and I am one of the founding members of the local [AFUP][1] branch.
+I work at Emakina in France, and I am one of the founding members of the local [AFUP][1] branch.

 I have been working for years within the PHP ecosystem, building **Magento** and **Symfony** applications.
 My favourite